 Strong, determined, creative and commercial

-Our team of employment lawyers ensure that our clients get the advice they need, when they need it.
-Whether the HR issues at hand are common place, more complex, or in need of urgent action, we offer expert guidance and consider the commercial, practical and reputational elements at stake.
+Our team of employment lawyers are committed to ensuring that our employer clients get the best advice they need, when they need it.
+Whether it’s general guidance on every day HR issues or a difficult situation with an employee that needs to be actioned urgently, we consider the commercial, practical and reputational issues at stake.

-We provide legal assistance to clients across all sectors – including finance, retail, recruitment, hospitality, travel and leisure, real estate, professional services, charities and not for profits.
+We provide HR legal assistance to businesses across all sectors – construction, retail, recruitment, hospitality, travel and leisure, professional services and charities, to name a few.
+From start-ups to SME’s to national organisations we can help.

-We do not adopt a “one size fits all” approach.
-We offer strong, holistic, comprehensive, solutions-based advice.
-Our clients consider us to be an integral part of their HR and career management process, knowing we are always on their side to help ensure their objectives are achieved.
+We offer strong, consistent and solutions-based advice and do not work to a “one size fits all” approach.
+Our clients consider us an integral part of their HR resource knowing we are always on their side to help ensure their objectives are achieved.

-Employment law covers a wide range of employee rights and employer responsibilities - from employment contracts to working time, statutory pay to dismissal.
+Employment law covers a wide range of employee rights - from working time to dismissal.
 We've put together some helpful guides from our top employment lawyers to help you navigate the legal landscape.

 Our Employment team understands that employment law is a cornerstone in any business, and has the potential to throw out new and unexpected challenges on a daily basis.
 This brochure details the vast service offering that our expert Employment team can provide.